fasseg/crumbs/README.md

 # Crumbs

-Crumbs is a command line utility for the shell, for storing commands under a meaningful name in a hierarchy
+Crumbs is a command-line utility for the shell, for storing commands under a meaningful name in a hierarchy

 ## Motivation